 How Psalm 23 Once Shepherded Me

 I just kept repeating those words silently to myself.
-I needed something to cling to – something to get me through that dark valley, if that was indeed where we were headed – and at that point we just didn’t know what was ahead.
+I needed something to cling to – something to get me through that dark valley, if that was indeed where we were headed.
+And at that point we just didn’t know what was ahead.
 Those words became my prayer mantra in the days that followed.
-When they put the neck brace on her, when she screamed as they did the CAT-scans and x-rays, and during the two long nights we spent in her hospital room, Psalm 23 shepherded me every step of the way.
+God’s rod and staff were with us when they put the neck brace on her, when she screamed as they did the CAT-scans and x-rays, and during the two long nights we spent in her hospital room.
+Psalm 23 shepherded me every step of the way.

 Thankfully, it turned out that her fracture was neither life-threatening nor brain-damaging.
 She was going to be okay.
 But Psalm 23 and I developed a very close relationship during those days.
 And I will always be grateful to it for getting me through that very difficult time.